 Those of us who lived through neglectful and abusive childhoods have had to live through severe lack.
 We may not be able to buy love but we definitely learn to indulge ourselves in little and big ways.

 Take the smallest action you can.
 Those tiny baby steps matter.
 Give yourself credit and applause for even small changes you make.
 Small changes will eventually lead to big transformations.

 1) Somatic Therapy

-Start with the body, find ways to nurture it, make it feel good.
-If you can afford, go for a massage, a facial or buy a new outfit.
+Start with the body, find ways to nurture it, and make it feel good.
+If you can afford it, go for a massage, a facial or buy a new outfit.
 These things matter we are somatic creatures and anything that makes our body feel good definitely makes our mind also feel good.

 According to neuroscientist James Doty,